SquareRoot49/New-Meal-Plan/cursor_prompts_log.md

   - Display total nutritional values at the top of each meal card
   - List 2–3 dishes per meal, each showing its own nutrition
 - Updated logic to ensure the top-level daily totals reflect the sum of all dishes across all meals

+## Prompt 3 – 2025-06-30

+**Prompt:**
+For each meal section (breakfast, lunch, dinner, snack), I want to add a pie chart that shows the calorie distribution across its dishes.
+Each chart should display the proportion of calories from each dish in that meal.

+**Files Modified:**
+- templates/plan.html
+- static/js/app.js
+- static/css/style.css
+- (possibly app.py or the backend if any changes were made to pass dish-level calorie data to the frontend)

+**Description of Change:**
+- Added a pie chart to each meal card (breakfast, lunch, dinner, snack) showing the calorie distribution across its individual dishes
+- Used Chart.js (or a similar JS charting library) to render the charts in the frontend
+- Updated `plan.html` to include canvas elements for each chart
+- Enhanced `app.js` to dynamically populate the calorie values for each chart based on the meal data
+- Adjusted layout and styles in `style.css` to position the charts cleanly within each card